ARMmbed/mbed-os-5-docs/docs/refs/api/drivers/AnalogIn.md

 #### AnalogIn

 Use the AnalogIn API to read an external voltage applied to an analog input pin.
+The voltage is read as a fraction of the system voltage as a floating point value from `0.0` to `1.0` .
+So if you have a 3.3V system and the voltage applied is 1.65V then the value read by `AnalogIn()` would be `0.5`.

 **Tips:**

-* Only certain pins are capable of making these measurements, so check the documentation for compatible pins.
+* Only certain pins are capable of making these measurements, so check the pinmap of your board for compatible pins.
 * For more information on what it takes to convert an analog signal to its digital representation, see [http://en.wikipedia.org/wiki/Analog-to-digital_converter](http://en.wikipedia.org/wiki/Analog-to-digital_converter).

 ##### API